Learning Hub

 The Problem with Legacy Systems

 Not to sound mean, but…they’re old, which leaves you open to security and performance issues.
 Sure, the legacy system has been updated, patched, re-patched, and then patched again.
 It’s had some code rewritten, but it hasn’t seen a full development or code review since the beginning.
-That means that it’s open to hacking, viruses, and more.
-If you’re using a system built in 2004 and it connects to the Internet, you’re using a system that existed before Stuxnet, the discovery of hundreds of Zero Day exploits, the Mirai DDoS attacks, the WannaCry ransomware attacks, and exploits we haven’t even discovered yet.
+That means that it’s open to hacking, viruses, etc. If you’re using a system built in 2004 and it connects to the Internet, you’re using a system that existed before Stuxnet, the discovery of hundreds of Zero Day exploits, the Mirai DDoS attacks, the WannaCry ransomware attacks, and exploits we haven’t even discovered yet.

 That same system created in 2004 was designed for 2004 technology.
 That means in 2018 it’s slow.
 Really slow.
 The best computers in 2004 were still running 512MB of RAM.
 That’s less RAM than an iPhone 8.
 That’s even less RAM than an iPhone 6, which had 1GB.
 A decent modern laptop that a sales team might be using has an average of 8GB of RAM.